adamant/adamant.language.reference/ideas-considering.md

 ## Don't Use `new` for Structs

-Desipte the justification given for using new with structs and tuples, there is still enough reason to consider not doing that.
+Despite the justification given for using new with structs and tuples, there is still enough reason to consider not doing that.
 Instead, struct construction could look like a static call to the constructor or to the type name.
 So `My_Struct` would be constructed by calling `My_Struct(value)`.
-However, unlike C# all structs would be required to be initalized.
+However, unlike C# all structs would be required to be initialized.
 There would be no default struct construction.
-This function all like syntax reflects that fact that no heap memory is being allocating, but some conbstruction work may be being done.
+This function all like syntax reflects that fact that no heap memory is being allocating, but some construction work may be being done.
 It also removes confusions around trying to use the other new construction syntaxes on structs.
 For example, `new?` wouldn't make any sense for structs.

 ## Rename `for` Loop to `foreach`

 The `foreach` keyword seems to read better.
 Compare "for child in children" to "for each child in children".
 The keyword `for` reads better for counted loops.
 Compare "for i equals 1 to 10" to "for each i equal 1 to 10".
 Of course, there is the mixed case "for each i in 1 to 10" which is unclear.

+## Change Naming Conventions

+Since fields can act as properties, there won't be the C# issue of having private fields named the same as public properties.
+That means we don't need separate naming conventions for them.
+I find I like the readability of methods and fields being lowercased in rust.
+Though the underscore is annoying to type.
+Also, I like the underscore in type names, but single word type names show no indication that they are types.
+It may not be a breaking change to take a type that was immutable and make it mutable.
+Perhaps immutable types shouldn't be distinguished from mutable ones.
+Maybe the naming conventions should be:

+* Mutable Class Names, Type Parameters: Mixed_Case_With_Underscores
+* Immutable Class Names (including attributes): snake_case
+* Type Parameters: PascalCase
+* Namespaces: PascalCase case?
+* Functions, Public Fields, Static Variables, Parameters, Private & Protected Fields: camelCase
+* Constants, Immutable Globals: ??

+## Implicit Field Initialization

+What if any constructor argument would automatically initialize a field named the same, if that field wasn't otherwise assigned into?
+Or maybe there would be some other shortcut to eliminate the constructor boilerplate.

+## Omit `-> void` for Procedures

+Instead of requiring that procedures have `-> void` in their declaration, just leave it off.
+This is what Rust does.
+It also reduces noise and boilerplate.
+The one disadvantage is that `void` is still a valid type and it kind of obscures the role of the `void` type.